NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 [summary]: #summary

-Add some basic but simple support for content-adressed store paths to Nix.
+Add some basic but simple support for content-addressed store paths to Nix.

-We plan here to give the possibility to mark certain store paths as content-adressed (ca), while keeping the other input-adressed as they are now (modulo some mandatory drv rewriting before the build, see below)
+We plan here to give the possibility to mark certain store paths as content-adressed (ca), while keeping the other input-adressed as they are now (modulo some mandatory drv rewriting before the build, see below).

 By making this opt-in, we can impose arbitrary limitations to the paths that are allowed to be ca to avoid some tricky issues that can arise with